franc454/Project-2/README.md

 There are 2 txt documents included.
 They are hour_test_1.txt and hour_test_2.txt.
 Let me know if you would like more uploaded.

+Change the 'name' variable at the beginning of the script to what the name of your txt file is.
+The script will then read the file and save a PDF of the plots under the same name.
+Example:  if the file I want to read is 'hour_test_1.txt', set name to 'hour_test_1'.
+The
+          PDF file of the plots will be saved as 'hour_test_1.pdf.

 Author: Keenen Francois-King